friedev/musicli/README.md

 pip3 install -r requirements.txt
 ```

-For live playback, you will need a Soundfont in SF2 format.
+For live playback, you will need a soundfont in SF2 format.
 I recommend the MuseScore General Soundfont, which can be freely downloaded from the [MuseScore handbook](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files) along with other soundfonts.

 ## Usage